 - Before me, there were no full-time front-end developers – front-end code written in-house is handled by largely back-end focused developers.

 - Older sites are, well, older sites.
 I’ve been in one or two nasty specificity battles thus far, and have luckily made it out alive.

 - The design to development workflow is oriented around delivering page mockups from design and implementing the mockups using Invision Inspect for communicating specifications.

 - There is no dedicated QA role – everyone involved in a task collectively QAs the work.

 What I’ve been working on

-PMC probably needs a design-system-type-thing.
-I don’t know what that’s going to look like quite yet (or if it would even qualify as a design system), and I don’t want to rush into it.
+PMC needs a design system.
+I don’t know what that’s going to look like quite yet, and I don’t want to rush into it.